 Check out Election 2016: Your Roadmap to Voting.

 Girls’ Day at the State House

 For two decades, the Maine Women’s Policy Center has brought 100 eighth grade girls from across the state to Augusta to learn about the importance of women’s leadership and how public policy decisions are made.
 Girls participate in hands-on activities like a mock public hearing, a mock floor debate in the House Chamber, and a scavenger hunt.
 They also meet with women leaders currently serving in elected office and learn about how to be advocates for the issues they care about.

 “Girls should know that they can be leaders, too, and that they have a chance to speak up for what they believe.” –Diana, Glenburn

 “I learned a lot today about how powerful women can be.” –Alison, Etna

 Linda Smith Dyer Fellowship

 Linda Smith Dyer was one of the original founders of the Maine Women’s Lobby in 1978 and she was a model for Maine girls and women.
-A program of the Maine Women’s Police Center, the Linda Smith Dyer Fellowship was founded to advance Linda’s strong example of public policy and public interest work by law students at her alma mater, the University of Maine School of Law.
+A program of the Maine Women’s Policy Center, the Linda Smith Dyer Fellowship was founded to advance Linda’s strong example of public policy and public interest work by law students at her alma mater, the University of Maine School of Law.
 Linda Smith Dyer Fellows provide sophisticated research and advanced analysis on policy related to women and girls.